2019 Guide to Starting Architecture School

-The architecture school itself normally occupies its own building on campus, where there will be separate studio’s for each year group (some can be mixed), workshops, lecture theatres, seminar rooms, media rooms, café, lounge, offices.
+The architecture school itself normally occupies its own building on campus, where there will be separate studio’s for each year group (some can be mixed), workshops, lecture theatres, seminar rooms, media rooms, café, lounge, and offices.
 It is essentially its own self-contained unit …a small school.

 Pursuing architecture is based on passion

-Architecture requires dedication and investment from its students, and this can only come from the student’s passion for the subject and motivation to become an architect.
+Architecture requires dedication and investment from its students, and this can only come from the student’s passion for the subject and the motivation to become an architect.
 As without this, you will not get through the level of work and invested time required.

-Pay takes time
+A good salary takes time